Do you want to be blessed by God? Jesus wants to bless us all! We just need to obey the word of God:

 Blessed are they which do hunger and thirst after righteousness: for they shall be filled (Matthew 5:6).

 We all need to ask ourselves on a daily basis "Do I truly thirst and hunger after righteousness".
-I know for me that I need to pray this regularly so that I can live this "beatitude" in my daily life and be blessed by God.
+I know for myself that I need to pray this regularly so that I can live this "beatitude" in my daily life and be blessed by God.

 We are directed to trust in God to be blessed by Him: